-- obtain internal approval for engagement in the GGB program; - manage the tender process for selection of ESCO; - provide ESCOs with relevant information for GGB solutions; - manage the contracts between the ESCO and themselves; - review and approve documents submitted by the ESCO (e.g. DFS, M&V, etc.); - review and approve proposed solutions and work specifications; - engage with internal and external stakeholders to allow ESCOs to deliver works; - manage the financing of the GGB project; - review M&V reports post-implementation; and - update DTF representatives on progress of GGB project
+- obtain internal approval for engagement in the GGB program - manage the tender process for selection of ESCO - provide ESCOs with relevant information for GGB solutions - manage the contracts between the ESCO and themselves - review and approve documents submitted by the ESCO (e.g., DFS, M&V, etc.) - review and approve proposed solutions and work specifications - engage with internal and external stakeholders to allow ESCOs to deliver works - manage the financing of the GGB project

+- review M&V reports post-implementation - update GGB representatives on progress of the project.